openGDA/gda-core/documentation.gda/GDA_User_Guide/source/analysis.rst

    >>> Plotter.plotImage("Data Vector", sfh[0])

-Images can be saved from a ScanFileHolder in either PNG or JPEG format (PNGSavar and JPEGSaver) with the possibility of scaling the image such that it will be able to be saved in the requested format.
+Images can be saved from a ScanFileHolder in either PNG or JPEG format (PNGSaver and JPEGSaver) with the possibility of scaling the image such that it will be able to be saved in the requested format.
 The upper limit of JPEG is 255 and PNG is 65535 for any intensity of pixel value.
 If the pixel intensity is greater than this value the image can